Git & GitHub Roadmap

 Move from learning concepts to building real interfaces.
 Explore a curated collection of hands-on frontend practice projects designed to turn theory into practical skills.

-Common Git and GitHub Myths Explained
+Common Git and GitHub Misconceptions That Slow Down Learning

 1. “Git is only for large teams and open-source projects”